python/mypy/docs/source/command_line.rst

 - ``--cobertura-xml-report DIR`` causes mypy to generate a Cobertura XML type checking coverage report.

+- ``--warn-no-return`` causes mypy to generate errors for missing return statements on some execution paths.
+Mypy doesn't generate these errors for functions with ``None`` or ``Any`` return types.
+Mypy also currently ignores functions with an empty body or a body that is just ellipsis (``...``), since these can be valid as abstract methods.

 For the remaining flags you can read the full ``mypy -h`` output.

 .. note::